 Educators must shift from a teaching centered environment to a learning centered paradigm.
 Learning can and should take place in a variety of venues facilitated by innovative methods of teaching.
 In Melsa's 2005 article "The "L" Word", a push for the real needs of learners is stressed.
 He states, "We need to stop worrying about "good" teaching and start worrying about how the learning experience for our students can be improved."
-As educators, we need to utilize the above-identified techniques and tips to ensure the very best learning experiences for our students.
+As educators, we need to be willing to actively probe for what our students don't know and can't do and begin utilizing the above-identified techniques and tips to ensure the very best learning experiences for our students.